What you need to know:

 - Education Loan Finance (ELFI) offers student loan refinancing

-- ELFI has personal loan advisors to help guide borrowers
+- ELFI has Student Loan Advisors to help guide borrowers

 - ELFI serves borrowers in all 50 states and is owned by SouthEast Bank

 Education Loan Finance, also known as ELFI, owned by SouthEast Bank, is one of the lesser-known student loan refinancing companies.
 ELFI doesn’t offer competitive refinancing rates compared to other lenders but where they stand out is in customer service.
+Currently, the company is rated 4.9 out of 5 stars on Trustpilot.
 For more detailed information, read on for our full Education Loan Finance review.

 ELFI student loan refinance review